 Height is adjusted by removing the Allen head bolt at the top of the pin and moving the plastic washers from the top of the oarlock to the bottom or vice versa.
-Be sure the

-Allen bolt is tight or you may lose the oarlock.
+Be sure the Allen bolt is tight or you may lose the oarlock.
 The rigger arm is bent with the starboard end 1/2" to 3/4" higher than the port end, so the arrangement of height washers should be the same on each side if you want the left over right clearance.

 If you cannot achieve enough height adjustment with the plastic washers, you might try putting some metal washers under the pin on the knuckle.
-If this is still not enough, send the arm back to Peinert Boat works (if you take all the stays and parts off be sure to mark it for port and starboard) and specify how much additional height (or how much less height) you want on each side and I will perform the adjustment and have it on its way back to you the next day at no charge to you.
-If you are bold and strong you can try bending it yourself, but Peinert Boat works will not be responsible for any problems.
+If this is still not enough, send the arm back to Peinert Boat Works and specify how much additional height (or how much less height) you want on each side and I will perform the adjustment and have it on its way back to you the next day at no charge to you.
+If you are bold and strong you can try bending it yourself, but Peinert Boat Works will not be responsible for any problems.

 Pitch and spread are set by loosening the nut at the bottom of the pin, which allows you to rotate the pin and slide it in and out.
 If you do not have a pitchmeter and/or do not know how to measure the spread, best to leave it alone.
 This nut at the bottom of the pin must be tight to prevent slippage of the pin and knuckle assembly.
-Pitch can also be set in one degree increments by switching the pitch bushings in the Concept II oarlocks.